-During alignment mode, the laser beams will be operated at low power 125mW initially.
-The power shall be sufficient to visually monitor the beam pattern on each element of the BTO.
+During alignment mode the laser beams will be operated at low power, about 50mW each..
+This power level is sufficient to visually monitor the beam pattern on each element of the BTO while minimizing the hazard due to stray beams.